 - Skirt outlines: 9

-This creates additional support, improving the heatbed adhesion, yet easy to remove after print has been finished.
+This creates additional support, improving the heatbed adhesion, yet easy to remove after the print has been finished.

 Other features from this tab are not necessary for us to change.

 The infill tab is very easy to set.
-We’re usualy using 0% infill for our planes.
+We’re usually using 0% infill for our planes.
 If the infill is necessary for certain parts (f.e.
 Stearman landing gear, etc… ), consult the stock factory files, where the corresponding infill is already set for you.

 Wanhao D6 seems to have some “printing out of the bed” issues, this is the place where to fix this probably.

 You can add some custom starting and ending scripts here according to your needs.